 Secondary – or Revision Rhinoplasty is common when there are concerns about the appearance of the nose or breathing function after a previous Rhinoplasty.

 If you are concerned about any or all of the nose problems listed above, you are physically healthy, have realistic expectations, then you are probably a good candidate for Rhinoplasty surgery.
 Teen girls should be age 15 or older and teen boys should be 18 or older since it is important that growing is completed.
-This will be determined during your personal consultation with Dr. Davison.
+This will be determined during your personal consultation with Dr. Davison or Dr. Pinell.

 The initial consultation with your surgeon is critical!
 It should always be face to face with the surgeon during which time he/she listens closely to your concerns.
-Dr. Davison believes this time spent with you is critical to both you and to him.
+Dr. Davison and Dr. Pinell believe this time spent with you is critical.
 It is during the consultation that he comes to fully understand your concerns, evaluates them correctly and is then able to make the recommendations and develop the surgery/treatment plan that is right for you.
-Dr. Davison invests the time in each patient – to sit down and talk to you face-to-face.
+Dr. Davison and Dr. Pinell invest the time in each patient – to sit down and talk to you face-to-face.

 Revision Rhinoplasty is frequently performed using an open approach – but often can be efficiently accomplished using the closed technique – which usually requires shorter time under anesthesia and produces less swelling.
-Dr. Davision will determine which approach is best suited to your needs and advise you of this during your consultation with him.
+Your surgeon will determine which approach is best suited to your needs and advise you of this during your consultation.

 If he does an open procedure, your incisions will be made on the inside of the nose with an additional small incision made on the underside of the nose between the nostrils.
 For a closed procedure, incisions are made inside the nose only.
 Open Rhinoplasty is done for more complex cases.
 If more work is needed on the tip of the nose an open approach is required.
 If cartilage is needed for reconstruction, it is borrowed from behind the ear and used to restore nasal form and function.
 This incision is well camouflaged.